stitrace/zabbix_cisco_ise/README.md

 Cisco ISE sessions zabbix monitoring template

 That template can monitor only two parametrs - count of active endpoint sessions and number of authz in last 15 minutes (graph and alarm triggers added too).
+It work over REST api of Cisco ISE.

 Installation: